 Ingredients like sage, rosemary, celery and parsley power the herby side of things just like in a classic stuffing recipe.

 This easy vegan stuffing is moist, fragrant, savory and even a little crunchy!
 That’s because I’ve kept the crust on the bread cubes to make the texture a little more interesting.

-All you need is white bread such a fresh baguette or ciabatta that are cut into cubes.
+All you’ll need is white bread such a fresh baguette or ciabatta, cut into cubes.
 To dry the bread cubes, you can either leave them in a bowl overnight or bake them in the oven for 20-30 minutes at 325ºF.

-Once dry, toss the bread cubes with vegetable broth, olive oil, chopped onions and celery, pecans, a flaxseed egg and some fresh herbs.
+Once dry, toss the bread cubes with vegetable broth, olive oil, chopped onions and celery, pecans (or walnuts), some fresh herbs and a flaxseed egg.

 A flaxseed egg is simply 1 tablespoon of ground flaxseed mixed with 2 1/2 tablespoons water.
 This helps bind ingredients in the same way an egg does.